 Telematics & Connectivity Becoming More Common

 Telematics and advanced connectivity are becoming increasingly commonplace in new vehicles.
-According to the Auto Care Association, comprehensive training in telematics will be essential to meet growing consumer demand for repair of these technologically advanced systems.
+According to the Auto Care Association, comprehensive training in telematics will be essential to meet the growing consumer demand for repairing these technologically advanced systems.

 As more of these vehicles find their way onto the road, auto repair shops that have the ability to service telematics and sophisticated computer systems will see an uptick in demand.